yumh1/AgentNetworkProtocol/README.md

 ### License

 This project is open-sourced under the MIT License.
-See [LICENSE](LICENSE) file for details.
+For details, please refer to the [LICENSE](LICENSE) file.
+Copyright belongs to Gaowei Chang.
+Any user of this project must retain the original copyright notice and license file.

+## Copyright Notice
+Copyright (c) 2024 GaoWei Chang
+This file is released under the [MIT License](./LICENSE).
+You are free to use and modify it, but you must retain this copyright notice.